Inspire-com/candidate-homework/MLOps_Engineer.md

 ### Finally ###

 Document your submission!
 Talk about stumbling blocks, clarify your decisions for us, show us what you do so that the next engineer who might look at your code in the future and need to maintain it, will be able to carry the baton.

+We look forward to your submisson and discussing it with you!